anniehedgpeth/anniehedgpeth.github.io/_drafts/2017-01-05-jenkinsfile.md

 Nonetheless, all DevOps starts with version control!
 It's what [Chef](https://www.chef.io/) calls ["the coded business"](https://twitter.com/chef/status/783317258227548160) or "infrastructure as code" - same thing.
 Therefore, if you're trying out a product and can't make it do what you want it to do with code, then you should stop using it and find something else.

-So when you're creating a CI/CD pipeline in [Jenkins](https://jenkins.io/), I'm going to try to convince you to create the build using [Jenkinsfile](https://jenkins.io/doc/book/pipeline/jenkinsfile/) instead of the UI so that it is subject to your change control mechanisms already in place (source control) and so that one very well-intentioned person doesn't ruin your build.
+So when you're creating a CI/CD Pipeline in [Jenkins](https://jenkins.io/), I'm going to try to convince you to create the build using [Jenkinsfile](https://jenkins.io/doc/book/pipeline/jenkinsfile/) instead of the UI so that it is subject to your change control mechanisms already in place (source control) and so that one very well-intentioned person doesn't ruin your build.

 #Pipelines
-In super-simple terms, let me share with you my understanding of a pipeline in Jenkins.
+In super-simple terms, let me share with you my understanding of a Pipeline in Jenkins.
 While a *JOB* is a defined process, and a *BUILD* is the result of that *JOB* being carried out, a *PIPELINE* is a defined series of *JOBS* that can be interrupted in between processes by different events such as failed tests, approval, et. al.

 So when we use a Jenkinsfile which is written in [Groovy](https://en.wikipedia.org/wiki/Groovy_(programming_language)) for Jenkins's Pipeline plugin, we're able to do a lot a lot of things that you can't do if you're just creating a bunch of builds in the UI.
 I'll show you a sample, and then I'll tell you what I mean by that.

 #Sample
-Right now I'm working on a build for [Michael's dotnet core application](https://github.com/mhedgpeth/cafe/blob/master/Jenkinsfile).
+Right now I'm working on a build for [Michael's dotnet core application](https://github.com/mhedgpeth/cafe/).
 The Jenkinsfile code below is going to do this:

 <img src='/assets/article_images/2017-01-01-devops-training-plan/jenkinspipeline.png' style='display: block; margin-left: auto; margin-right: auto; padding-top: 40px' />